shrimpynuts/gatsby-blog/content/blog/job-search/index.md

 2. **If you're having problems, diagnose well.**

     If you're struggling to get interviews, it's likely that your resume could use some more work.
 If you're struggling to pass coding interviews, it's likely that you could do some more LeetCode.
-If you're struggling to xx then x..
+It's easy to jump to false conclusions when you receive many rejections.
+The worst assumption of all being that you're not a successful human being.

 3. **Use referrals.**

     I was too lazy to add this data into the diagrams, but there was a much higher success rate when someone within my network at gave me a referral to the company.